 11. Contrast olive greens with punchy furniture

-Find more pastel room decorating and design ideas if you love this look.
+Find more pastel room ideas if you love this green living room design.

 12. Choose a large repeat print for a feature wall

 If you want to put green on one wall only, picking a large repeat print green wallpaper will create lots of impact.
 You can match this type of wallpaper design with all kinds of furniture styles to create the type of room you'd like; here, it's the perfect backdrop to Mid-century modern furniture.

 Find more tips for creating a Mid-century modern living room in our guide.

 13. Pick out a leafy design for a restful feel

 Ask a colour psychologist and they'll tell you that green is the most restful of shades; add an element of nature to your room's design, and you'll maximise the effect.
 So, if you're after green living room ideas that will create a restful haven, a leafy green wallpaper (or curtains, or upholstery fabric) should be your go-to choice.
 Push home the point by doubling up patterns, prints and colours, as here with the sofa/wallpaper combination.